taliajmallo/rpgs/README.md

-# RPGS
+# RPGs
-This repo is used to track characters for pen-and-paper role-playing games other than D&D 5th edition (particularly, Pathfinder).
+This repository contains resources for pen-and-paper roleplaying games, particularly character sheets.
+I recommend VS Code with the Markdown All In One extension for viewing and editing purposes.